Curriculum

 • First year residents cover daytime weekend CP call while second year residents and above cover AP call along with CP night call.
 Call is covered from home.

-• While on call residents work closely with pathology faculty to ensure optimal patient care.
+• While on call residents work closely with pathology faculty and staff to ensure optimal patient care.